NHL Team Marketer

 Regarding the lockout, do you think players are just being greedy, or do they have legitimate gripes?

-Asked by Eric L.G. over 11 years ago
+Asked by Eric L.G. almost 12 years ago

 Both sides have legit gripes and you can say that both and neither are being greedy.
 The owners are billionaires, but many are losing millions every season.
 The players are millionaires but they would essentially be taking pay cuts.
 It's an ugly situation but it needs to be fixed.